Higher Education Marketing: Strategies and Trends to Know

 The most influential higher ed marketing resources for students

 Students in any grade tend to visit a school’s website first, but then complement their search with information from email, social media, video, and texts.
-Use your website to educate prospective students about everything your college or university has to offer, then go deeper with customized college tours, targeted emails, and even personal calls from admissions officers.
+Use your website to educate prospective students about everything your college or university has to offer, then go deeper with customized campus tours, targeted emails, and even personal calls from admissions officers.

 How to market to prospective students?